-Loans and borrowings comprise a series of term loans from Lloyds, equivalent to the amounts raised under the Covered Bond programme.
+Term loans from related party comprise a series of term loans from Lloyds, equivalent to the amounts raised under the Covered Bond programme.
 The term loans are held in a number of different currencies and have interest charged on either a fixed rate basis or at a rate set in reference to SONIA.